 Step 1: Install Node.js

-Most of the installers come with npm already installed, but if for some reason it doesn’t work on your system, you can install it manually using the instructions on the website.
+Most of the installers already come with npm but if for some reason npm doesn't work on your system, you can install it manually using the instructions on the site.

 Step 2: Fork and checkout your own ESLint repository